 Actions taken on the Samsung Global Goals app support UNDP’s impactful work.
 This includes meaningfully engaging youth to achieve the SDGs.
 UNDP implements policies, advances programs, champions youth initiatives in over 100 countries and supports over 900 youth partnerships.

 “As we approach the halfway point of the 2030 deadline, this coming year is crucial in our pursuit to advance the Global Goals,” said UNDP Administrator Achim Steiner.
 “While the world has faced recent setbacks, we are energized by the progress made through this partnership.
 Together with Samsung, we must reinvigorate our combined efforts to achieve the Goals and inspire the next generation to take action with us.”

 Scaling Our Impact

-The Samsung Global Goals app is installed on nearly 300 million Galaxy devices worldwide, including smartphones, tablets, and smartwatches.
+The Samsung Global Goals app is installed on nearly 300 million Galaxy devices worldwide, including smartphones, tablets and smartwatches.
 Through the app, Samsung raises awareness for the Global Goals while also empowering users to take small actions that amount to big change.
-The Samsung Global Goals app enables users to donate directly, use wallpapers to increase ad-earnings, or generate funding by watching advertisements in the app.
-To maximise impact, Samsung matches all funds generated through users watching in-app advertisements up to $5M per year.
+The Samsung Global Goals app enables users to donate directly, use wallpapers to increase ad-earnings or generate funding by watching advertisements in the app.
+To maximize impact, Samsung matches all proceeds through in-app advertisements.1

 Since launching the Samsung Global Goals app in 2019, Samsung has expanded its partnership with UNDP with Generation17, an initiative that elevates the voices of 14 young leaders making meaningful impacts in their communities around the world.
 The Generation17 Young Leaders play an essential role in inspiring people to deliver impact for the Global Goals.